 Birth control pills are medications that help prevent pregnancy.
-They contain synthetic hormones — estrogen and progestin or just progestin.
+They contain synthetic hormones.
+Some pills contain estrogen and progestin, others only progestin.

 Several types of birth control pills are available.
-Everyone has different health profiles and requirements, so speak with a healthcare professional about which approach may be best.
+Everyone has different needs, so it is important to speak with a healthcare professional about the different options.

 Keep reading to learn about the different birth control pill options and their advantages and disadvantages.

 Combined birth control pills contain both progestin and estrogen.
-Different pills can help a person avoid pregnancy by preventing ovulation, thickening the cervical mucus, and thinning the lining of the uterus, which is called the endometrium.
+Different pills can help a person avoid pregnancy by preventing ovulation, thickening the cervical mucus, and thinning the uterus lining called the endometrium.

-For example, progestin-only pills prevent pregnancy by thickening the cervical mucus, making it difficult for sperm to enter the uterus.
+Progestin-only pills prevent pregnancy by thickening the cervical mucus, making it difficult for sperm to enter the uterus.
 They also thin the endometrium.
-About 40% of females who use progestin-only pills continue to ovulate.
+About 40% of people who use progestin-only pills continue to ovulate.

 Each birth control pill brand may contain different dosages of estrogen and different types of progestin.
-A doctor can help a person decide which one is best for them.
+A doctor can help a person decide which option is best for them.

 Types of progestin in combination pills

-Combination birth control pills contain different types of progestin, and manufacturers express the dosage in milligrams (mg) or mcg.
+Combination birth control pills contain different types of progestin.
+Manufacturers list the dosage in milligrams (mg) or mcg.

-Some progestins can cause increased water and salt retention, which leads to bloating.
+Progestin can cause increased water and salt retention, leading to bloating.

-Different types of progestin vary in how androgenic they are.
-Currently, however, no data indicates that any pill is more effective than another at addressing acne or excess hair.
+Currently, no data indicate that any pill is more effective than another at reducing acne or excess hair growth.

-Some people may prefer to use a birth control pill that contains the progestin desogestrel.
-According limited evidence
+Some people may prefer a birth control pill containing the progestin desogestrel.
+It

 Combination birth control pills that contain desogestrel include:

 Some birth control pills contain the same drugs in the same dosages but have different names.
-For example, a doctor may prescribe Azurette and Kariva, or Reclipsen and Apri interchangeably because they have the same contents.
+For example, a doctor may prescribe Azurette and Kariva or Reclipsen and Apri interchangeably because they contain the same active ingredients.

-Some people prefer birth control pills that contain the progestin drospirenone because it has
+Some people prefer birth control pills containing progestin drospirenone because they have diuretic properties, which

 Birth control brands that contain drospirenone include:

-Birth control pills that contain levonorgestrel appear to have
+Birth control pills containing levonorgestrel appear to have a

-Doctors consider pills containing levonorgestrel and ethinyl estradiol to be
+Doctors consider pills containing levonorgestrel and ethinylestradiol to be an effective

 Pills that contain levonorgestrel include:

-Norethindrone is a progestin that derives from testosterone.
+Norethindrone is a progestin that comes from testosterone.

-People who take birth control pills containing norethindrone may experience androgenic side effects, such as excess hair growth and acne.
-If this occurs, a doctor may recommend a birth control pill with less androgenic activity.
+People who take birth control pills containing norethindrone may experience side effects such as excess hair growth and acne.
+If this occurs, a doctor may recommend a different birth control pill.

 Birth control pills that contain norethindrone include: